ThijsZijdel/Corendon-LostLuggage/README.md

 # Corendon-LostLuggage

-Java Application for automating the proces of retrieving lost luggages for the airline company Corendon.
+Java Application for automating the process of retrieving lost luggage for the airline company Corendon.

 ![alt text](hero.jpg)